 We were please and humbled to have won 3 awards this year, the EastSide Award for Excellence in Health & Wellbeing, the Inspire Workplace Award and the Belfast Healthy City Mental Health Award.
 Huge congratulations to our Board and staff on these awards.

-This is the first year of reporting on our 5-year strategy “People Build Communities”.
-This report is a slightly different format to other years, as we are reporting all of our work under our three themes agreed in the strategy 2020-2025, these are:
+This is the second year of reporting on our 5-year strategy “People Build Communities”.
+This report is following the new format as we are reporting all of our work under our three themes agreed in the strategy 2020-2025, these are: